 Provides 224 clinical hours in cardiovascular settings across the spectrum of care

 8 credit hours (minimum)

-NUR 801: Advanced Practice Nursing: Cardiovascular Specialty I (Fall only)
+NUR 801: Advanced Practice Nursing: Cardiovascular Specialty I (Spring only)

-NUR 802: Advanced Practice Nursing: Cardiovascular Specialty II (Spring only)
+NUR 802: Advanced Practice Nursing: Cardiovascular Specialty II (Summer only)

 NUR 805: Advanced Practice Nursing in Adult-Gerontology Cardiovascular Synthesis